ProgressNS/code-samples/CONTRIBUTING.md

 - **Authors:** The authors of the associated Playground links.
 - **ReadMe:** Not currently used.
 - **Keywords:** Optional keywords to make your code sample more easily discoverable.
+- **Order:** Leave this as 0 (this is the sort order that we handle internally to feature certain code samples).

 That's it!
 Thank you for your contribution! 🤗